The Music Of Veronica Mars

 4. "Edge of the Ocean" by Ivy (Long Distance, 2001): played when Logan watches the Lilly/Aaron tapes.
 Download it!

-5. Unidentified: played when Keith enters Veronica's room to give her the bad news
+5. "Diamond In The Mine" by Holidays On Ice (Playing Boyfriends & Girlfriends, 2005): played when Keith enters Veronica's room to give her the bad news

 Episode 2-9: "My Mother, The Fiend"